mestadler/homecfg/README.md

 ## Customization

-- Modify the `PACKAGES` variable in `env_variables.txt` to customize installed packages.
+- Modify the `PACKAGES` variable in `.env` to customize installed packages.
 - Adjust the `DOTFILES` and `SPECIAL_CONFIGS` variables to manage your specific configuration files.

 ## Security Note

-The `env_variables.txt` file may contain sensitive information.
+The `.env` file may contain sensitive information.
 Keep it secure and do not share it publicly.
+Ensure `.env` is added to your `.gitignore` file to prevent accidental commits.

 ## Contributing